Or-Blank/Final-project-BCR-Lineage-Tracer/README.md

 ## The tool: ##
+### How is it working:
+I developed this Python script to construct BCR clonal lineage trees based on the fundamental principle of clonal evolution.
+The tool maps the evolutionary "family history" of B cell clones by rooting each tree in its unmutated common ancestor (germline)—representing the cell’s original state before it encountered an antigen.
+As these B cells divide during an immune response, they accumulate unique genetic changes through the SHM process.
+By analyzing the hierarchy of shared mutations, the script reconstructs the branching order of the cells, where the length of each branch reflects the number of genetic changes acquired over time.
+To ensure high-fidelity results, the code incorporates critical biological constraints such as isotype switching (the irreversible transition between antibody types) and tissue connectivity, allowing for a professional visualization of how immune lineages mature and spread throughout different organs.

 ### Input:
 The tool will take an **input of tabular data in .xlsx /.csv /.tsv**  with one row per cell.
 The required columns will be: